Managing object locks in a bucket

 -

-You can check the object lock deletion using this CLI command:
+You can check that object locks are now disabled using this CLI command:

 yc storage bucket get <bucket_name>